Divorce Magazine Canada & Life Changes Magazine

 “It totally makes sense for you to feel that way.
 Mommy would feel the same way if that happened to me”.

-I also try and make sure I weave in the fact that her dad’s behavior has nothing to do with her and is NOT her fault.
+Also try and make sure that you weave in the fact that the other parents behavior has nothing to do with them and is NOT their fault.
 Usually something along the lines of: “Sometimes daddy doesn’t know how to show you how he feels.
 But that doesn’t make how it made you feel ok.
 I need you to know, that it’s not about you and it is NOT your fault”.

-The key is making sure that we are addressing the other parent’s behavior, and not labelling them as a “bad person/parent”.
+The key is making sure that you are addressing the other parent’s behavior, and not labelling them as a “bad person/parent”.

-We keep our own emotions out of it.
+Keep your own emotions out of it.
 This is easier said than done.
-It’s important to recognize that when our children need us to be there for them, that is not the time for us to process our own emotions.
-We will likely be unnerved and heightened, because our children are feeling emotionally hurt and confused and wanting to protect them is a natural, instinctual parental response.
+It’s important to recognize that when your children need you to be there for them, that is not the time for you to process your own emotions.
+You will likely be unnerved and heightened, because your children are feeling emotionally hurt and confused and wanting to protect them is a natural, instinctual parental response.
 I encourage you to try to keep your own emotions in check, but be sure to take time for yourself to process them later.

-Furthermore, we want to be careful to not speak badly of the other parent due to legal reasons.
+Furthermore, you want to be careful to not speak badly of the other parent due to legal reasons.
 Usually explicitly outlined in Divorce and Parenting agreements.
-Let me be clear – not speaking badly of the other parent does NOT mean that we must continue to defend them or make excuses for their damaging behavior.
+Let me be clear – not speaking badly of the other parent does NOT mean that you must continue to defend them or make excuses for their damaging behavior.

 And the most important reason I would say we do not want to undermine the other parent is to preserve your own relationship with your child.
 Despite what your child does or doesn’t tell you, you don’t always know their perspective of the other parent.
 We do not want to put them in a position where they feel they either have to defend the other parent or defend you, or feel that they have to choose sides.